-PARTICLE FALLS is an animated light projection on the side of the Stevens Center building in Winston-Salem that reveals the invisible dangers in the air you are breathing.
+PARTICLE FALLS is an animated light projection that reveals the invisible dangers in the air you are breathing.
 It is a dramatic public artwork that raises awareness of the presence and impact of particle pollution.
 Since 2016, Clean Air Carolina and partners have PROUDLY sponsored Particle Falls in three major North Carolina cities: CHARLOTTE, RALEIGH AND WINSTON-SALEM.
 Is your city next?

 How does it work?

-The PARTICLE FALLS animation is generated by translating real-time particulate matter data from the surrounding air on the corner of West 4th Street and Marshall Streets into imagery, using specialized computer software designed by the artist Andrea Polli.
+The PARTICLE FALLS animation is generated by translating real-time particulate matter data from the surrounding air into imagery, using specialized computer software designed by the artist Andrea Polli.
 The particulate sensing is done using a nephelometer, a scientific instrument that takes in air samples and gathers data about the concentration of particle pollution.
 A computer program transforms the particulate data into visual bursts of bright color over a background of falling blue light.
 The more dots of color you see, the more particles there are in the air you’re breathing.
 The visualization updates with new air data in real time.

 Notice what happens to PARTICLE FALLS when a diesel-powered or gasoline vehicle comes along.
 Compare that to a passing bicycle.
 How about an idling car?
 Or compare the number of particles on a clear day versus a hazy day.
 Wind patterns will also make unexpected real-time changes.
 This work emphasizes the fragility and unstable nature of our Earth’s atmosphere and the human role in increasing that instability.